 Store electronic documents where employees can access them

-- Discourage employees from saving work-in-progress and other files to their PC desktops.
-Files saved to the desktop may not get backed-up and could be permanently lost should the PC fail.
+- Discourage employees from saving work-in-progress and other files locally (to their desktop or hard drive).
+Files saved this way may not get backed-up and could be permanently lost should the computer fail.

 Use a 'general enquiries' folder for one-off enquiries that do not fit anywhere else

-- These records should be destroyed after a short time (eg six months), if the enquiry has not come to anything.
+- These records should be destroyed after a short time (six months is reasonable), if the enquiry has not come to anything.

-- One-off sales enquiries are different.
-They should be archived for the previous five years.
-You may be able to sell your new products to these old enquirers.
+- One-off sales enquiries should be treated differently.
+They should be archived for five years because you may be able to sell your new products to these potential customers.

 4. Filing and records security

-In any business, some information needs to be kept confidential and personal data needs to be protected, with access restricted to certain employees, or kept from outsiders.
+In any business, some information needs to be kept confidential.
+Personal data must be protected, with access restricted only to employees who require it for their roles.

 Confidential documents must be kept in locked cupboards or filing cabinets